Syria: Ba'athist Syria

 The instability which followed the 1961 coup culminated in the 8 March 1963 Ba'athist coup.
 The takeover was engineered by members of the Arab Socialist Ba'ath Party, led by Michel Aflaq and Salah al-Din al-Bitar.
 The new Syrian cabinet was dominated by Ba'ath members.
-From the 1963 seizure of power by its Military Committee to the fall of the regime in 2024, the Ba'ath party ruled Syria as a dictatorship which has been frequently described as totalitarian, (Note: Sources describing Syria as a totalitarian state:
+From the 1963 seizure of power by its Military Committee to the fall of the regime in 2024, the Ba'ath party ruled Syria as a dictatorship which was frequently described as totalitarian, (Note: Sources describing Syria as a totalitarian state: